-In compiling this list of 63 terms, we consulted various sources including PBS’s “A Map of Gender-Diverse Cultures,” which offers especially useful information.
+In compiling this list of more than 60 terms, we consulted various sources including PBS’s “A Map of Gender-Diverse Cultures,” which offers especially useful information.
 We encourage you to contact us with suggestions, corrections, and new information!

 Acaults (Myanmar): “A third gender consisting of males assuming the dress and social role of women is known in Burmese slang as acault.
 Acaults often serve as spirit mediums in the indigenous animistic belief system.
 While some acault are gay, not all are.” –PBS